Engee documentation

 Negative numbers are encoded as two’s complement (two’s complement).

-We denote the most general form as fixdt(S, W, f) according to the article Fixed-Point Arithmetic in Engee.
+The most general form is denoted by fixdt(S, W, f) according to the article Fixed-Point arithmetic in Engee.
 Here:

 • S - 0 means unsigned type, 1 means signed type;

-• f - length of fractional part (BP).
+• f — the length of the fractional part (BP).

 Designation Meaning